 This passage from Leviticus is before Jesus came–keep that in mind.
 This was a commandment by Moses according to the Law, the Old Covenant.
 Sins had to be atoned for year after year because there was no way to remove them forever.
-They were all tired of this trip!
+The Jews were tired of this trip!

 But wait!
 Christ did not atone for sins!
 He doesn’t cover them up!
 He takes them away!
 Gone!
 He banishes them as far as the east is from the west!
-Even future sins are annihilated because He is not bound by time!
+Even future sins are annihilated because He’s not bound by time!
+He created time!

 “It is impossible for the blood of bulls and goats to take away sins.”
 (Hebrews 10:4)